-By growing tomatoes from seed, planting in spring, fertilizing regularly, and protecting your plants from pests and diseases, you can ensure that your tomato plants will produce a bountiful crop of delicious fruits come summertime.
+By growing tomatoes from seed, planting in spring, fertilising regularly, and protecting your plants from pests and diseases, you can ensure that your tomato plants will produce a bountiful crop of delicious fruits come summertime.

 Now that you’re equipped with essential spring tasks for a huge summer tomato harvest, it’s time to start.
 By completing these steps, you can ensure healthy plants and a bountiful crop of delicious tomatoes.
-From planting to fertilizing to pest control, we’ve got you covered.
+From planting to fertilising to pest control, we’ve got you covered.

 I recommend writing these tasks down so you can be sure you’re not missing anything important.
 If your life is relatively busy, scheduling out these tasks in a planner or adding reminders to your phone or calendar can be a great way to make sure you’re not skipping anything important.
 Now get out there and start gardening!